 Over time, the cataract may grow larger and cloud more of the lens, making it harder and harder to see.

 Types of Cataracts

-- Subcapsular: affects the back of the lens and develops rapidly
+- Subcapsular: has an impact on the back of the lens and develops rapidly.

 Symptoms of Cataracts

 So how do you know if you have a cataract?

 - Blurred or cloudy vision

 - Lamps such as headlights or streetlights have glare or halos; sunlight may appear too bright